-Node.type

-A String giving the name of the class.
+Node.type A String giving the name of the class.
 Defaults to node.
 This allows subclassing.

-Node.network_id

-the id of the network that this node is a part of
+Node.network_id the id of the network that this node is a part of the full of the participant whose note

+'''

 Node.participant_id

 the id of the participant whose node this is

-Node.network

-the network the node is in

-Node.participant

-the participant the node is associated with

-${\tt dallinger.models.Node.all_outgoing_vectors}$

-All the vectors going out from this Node.

-dallinger.models.Node.all_incoming_vectors

-All the vectors coming in to this Node.

-dallinger.models.Node.all_infos

-All Infos created by this Node.

-dallinger.models.Node.all_outgoing_transmissions

-All Transmissions sent from this Node.

-dallinger.models.Node.all_incoming_transmissions

-All Transmissions sent to this Node.

-dallinger.models.Node.transformations_here

-All transformations that took place at this Node.

 '''

+- Node.network the network the node is in - Node.participant the participant the node is associated with - dallinger.models.Node.all_outgoing_vectors All the vectors going out from this Node. - dallinger.models.Node.all_incoming_vectors All the vectors coming in to this Node. - dallinger.models.Node.all_infos All Infos created by this Node. - dallinger.models.Node.all_outgoing_transmissions All Transmissions sent from this Node. - dallinger.models.Node.all_incoming_transmissions All Transmissions sent to this Node. - dallinger.models.Node.transformations_here All transformations that took place at this Node.

 Node.repr()

-'''